j23-cs167/j23-cs167.github.io/syllabus.md

 While in-person attendance is very strongly encouraged, I will also be allowing virtual attendance.
 Each lecture will be recorded and uploaded to Blackboard and this website as soon as possible after class.
 While I will do my best to ensure the virtual experience is similar to the in-person experience, there are some elements that are difficult to replicate--group work, white board sessions, etc. Know that you may miss out on some of these experiences if you choose not to attend in person.

 ## Collaboration Policy
 As a default policy, you may work with each other on projects and assignments; however, every student must implement program code, perform experiments, and write up the accompanying results separately (unless otherwise specified).
-Sharing completed solutions (verbally, physically, electronically, etc.) is not acceptable.
+Sharing completed solutions
+(verbally, physically, electronically, etc.) is not acceptable.
 If you work with someone, you must say so somewhere in your assignment, and you must affirm that you in fact worked together and that no completed solutions were shared.
-For instance, in the comments of a program or at the top of a written page, you must write something like
+For instance, in the comments of a program or at the top of a written page, you must write something like “I worked on parts X and Y of this assignment with person Z.
-“I worked on parts X and Y of this assignment with person Z. No completed solutions were shared.”
+No completed solutions were shared.”

-You are not to collaborate with anyone except for the instructor and other students enrolled in CS167 this semester.
+You are not to collaborate with anyone except for the instructor and other students enrolled in Human Computer Interaction this semester.

 ## Academic Integrity
 Students are encouraged to seek out resources for help in understanding concepts when completing coursework.
 However, there is a big difference between seeking